Skip to main content

 Packaging & ESD

-• ESD-sensitive components must be in antistatic packaging
+• ESD-sensitive parts must be packed in antistatic packaging

-• Screen markings (screens, displays) require firmly supported transport
+• Screen items (screens, displays) require well-supported transport

-• High-value shipments are transported securely (screened cargo)
+• High-value shipments are transported under security measures (screened cargo)

 Quote for Electronics: Chile → Brazil?

-Request a specific quote for crosstrade air freight of Electronics from Chile to Brazil.
+Get a customized quote for crosstrade air freight of Electronics from Chile to Brazil.
 We typically respond within 4 hours.

 Customs on this crosstrade route